 Ketosis for women can be tricky because any change in nutrients has a profound effect on female hormones.
-Besides that, the delicate balance of sex hormones is closely tied to a woman's overall health; any disruption in the balance of hormones is bound to cause trouble.
-Let's start by listing some fast facts on how female sex hormones affect health:
+Besides that, the delicate balance of sex hormones is closely tied to a woman's overall health; any disruption in this balance is bound to cause trouble.
+To help you understand why this is so, let's start by listing some fast facts on how female sex hormones affect health:

-- Estrogen and progesterone affect the levels of neurotransmitters, explaining why changes in hormones impact mood, sleep, and mental functioning.
+- Estrogen and progesterone affect your levels of neurotransmitters, explaining why changes in hormones impact mood, sleep, and mental functioning.

 - The levels of progesterone in your body affect thyroid hormones.

 - Estrogen protects your cardiovascular health and metabolism.

 - Progesterone suppresses your immune system, especially during pregnancy

 The balance of these two major female sex hormones is controlled by your pituitary gland, a small gland in the base of your brain.
 However, your lifestyle and diet can also have a strong impact on this balance.
 Here's how ketosis, in particular, can affect your hormones: